KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

 <generator object a_generator_function at 0x7fe3e6112888>
 ```

-Inspecting this shows that the returned value is a generator iterator object (not a generator function):
+Inspecting this shows that the returned value is a now generator iterator (not a generator function):
 ```python
 >>> import inspect
 >>> test_me = a_generator_function()